ljsinclair/featurebase-docs/docs/cloud/cloud-databases/cloud-db-delete.md

 ## Warnings

-* You must delete database tables **before** deleting a database.
-* Databases cannot be recovered once deleted.
+* Databases, tables and data cannot be recovered once deleted
-* Deletion may take some time.
+* Deletion may take some time

 ## Before you begin